spectrum-health-systems/Abatab/doc/man/ManHome.md

 You can extend MyAvatarUrl™ functionality via Netsmart's MyAvatarUrl™ Web Services, and/or custom web services that are written by other MyAvatarUrl™ users.

-[**Abatab**][AbatabRepositoryUrl] is one such custom web service which includes various tools and utilities for MyAvatarUrl™ that aren't included in the official release, and provides a solid foundation for building additional functionality quickly and efficiently.
+[**Abatab**][AbatabRepoUrl] is one such custom web service which includes various tools and utilities for MyAvatarUrl™ that aren't included in the official release, and provides a solid foundation for building additional functionality quickly and efficiently.

 ## Features